michaeljolley/baldbeardedbuilder.com/src/content/blog/integrating-notion-with-astro-sites.md

 ### Getting the Integration Token

-Within Notion, click on the "Settings & Members" button in the top right corner.
-Then click on the "Integrations" tab.
-Click the "Create new integration" button
+Within the Notion app, click on the "Settings & Members" button in the top right corner.
+Then click on the "Connections" section under "Workspace."
+On the connections screen, click the link at the bottom that says "Develop or manage integrations".
+This will take you to the integrations page.
+Click the "Create